Side Pocket: Reception

 In Japan, Game Machine listed Side Pocket on their August 1, 1986 issue as being the eighth most-successful table arcade unit of the month.
 It went on to be the eighth highest-grossing table arcade game of 1987 in Japan.

 In reviewing the NES version, Computer Gaming World declared it "far and away the best billiards simulation ever published for any system".
 The features that went beyond realistic pool were especially praised as enhancing the game's play.

-Reviewing the SNES version, GamePro praised the variety of modes, the audio and graphical improvements over the NES version, and the realistic details.
+Reviewing the Super NES version, GamePro praised the variety of modes, the audio and graphical improvements over the NES version, and the realistic details.
 They recommended the game "for pool enthusiasts and casual video game pool players alike.
 There are plenty of great options and genuine pool strategies to keep serious players interested, and yet it's simple enough to play without the manual."
 They gave the Game Gear version a more mixed review, commenting that the representation of the player's stick as a stream of balls is needlessly cumbersome, and that the graphics and sound are poor.
 However, they summarized, "Determining the precise angle and power for a shot can be harder than taking a geometry test, but it's definitely more fun."
 Electronic Gaming Monthly also complained of poor sounds but were more impressed with the graphics, describing them as exceptional for a portable system.
 They praised the game for its trick shots and generally strategic gameplay and gave it a 6.25 out of 10.

-Entertainment Weekly gave the game a B− and wrote: "Insipid electronic lounge sounds are an integral component of Side Pocket (for Genesis), which presents American pool halls as a series of squeaky-clean (no beer stains on the felt here), nonconfrontational venues where your sole objective is to play pool — and not, say, impress your date with how many shots of tequila you can down in five minutes.
-Embodying this utilitarian approach is the game's hyper-realistic, overhead-angle table display — not as realistic, unfortunately, is its follow-the-dotted-line aiming system, which allows you to hit the cue ball in only about half a dozen places.
-An extensive trick-shot menu — apparently meant to compensate for this glaring limitation — is intriguing, but completely superfluous."
+Entertainment Weekly gave the game a B− and wrote: "Insipid electronic lounge sounds are an integral component of Side Pocket (for Genesis), which presents American pool halls as a series of squeaky-clean (no beer stains on the felt here), nonconfrontational venues where your sole objective is to play pool—and not, say, impress your date with how many shots of tequila you can down in five minutes.
+Embodying this utilitarian approach is the game's hyper-realistic, overhead-angle table display—not as realistic, unfortunately, is its follow-the-dotted-line aiming system, which allows you to hit the cue ball in only about half a dozen places.
+An extensive trick-shot menu—apparently meant to compensate for this glaring limitation—is intriguing, but completely superfluous."

 Italian magazine Consolmania, however, gave the Genesis version 80.

 In 1995, Total! ranked the game 70th on their Top 100 SNES Games, writing: "A bit flawed and there are no UK pool rules but in two-player mode this is a real giggle."
 In 1996, Super Play listed Side Pocket 90th in its Top 100 SNES Games of All Time.